meenakshiAS/to-do/README.md

-# calculator
+# to-do
-A simple calculator app
+A simple to-do app.